-At the time of writing this report, VDH staff resources have been secured to give momentum to this initiative.
-Evaluation of the current plan has started and staff will work in tandem with ongoing initiatives across multiple state agencies and organizations to gain a clearer post pandemic picture.
-Members of the PCC workgroup will be re-engaged to assist in these efforts.
-The ongoing goal of this coordinated approach is to ensure interagency collaboration and a comprehensive system of care to address the medical, mental health, and social needs of families impacted by substance use disorder across the Commonwealth.
+VDH staff meet monthly with sister agencies working in maternal and infant health to discuss current initiatives, concerns, and policy changes.
+In addition to working across internal central offices, VDH staff also support local health districts in their perinatal focused work.
+The ongoing goal of this coordinated approach is to ensure intra- and interagency collaboration and a comprehensive system of care to address the medical, mental health, and social needs of families impacted by substance use across the Commonwealth.